Edelweiss

 Leontopodium nivale, commonly called edelweiss (lit. 'noble white') (/ˈeɪdəlvaɪs/ AY-dəl-vyss; Edelweiß /de/ or Alpen-Edelweiß), is a mountain flower belonging to the daisy or sunflower family Asteraceae.
 The plant prefers rocky limestone places at about 1,800–3,400 m altitude.
 It is a non-toxic plant.
 Its leaves and flowers are covered with dense hairs, which appear to protect the plant from cold, aridity, and ultraviolet radiation.
 The filamentary wool (tomentum) has sub-micrometer internal structure that contributes to scattering and absorption of near-ultraviolet radiation, which is interpreted as an adaptive trait for high-altitude UV exposure.
 It is a scarce, short-lived flower found in remote mountain areas and has been used as a symbol for alpinism, for rugged beauty and purity associated with the Alps and Carpathians.
 It is a national symbol of several countries, specifically Bulgaria, Austria, Slovenia, Switzerland, and Italy.
 In Romania it was declared a "monument of nature" in 1931.
-The Edelweiss day is celebrated on 5 March.
+Edelweiss Day is celebrated on the 5th of March.
 According to folk tradition, giving this flower to a loved one is a promise of dedication.